EbmeyerSt/GEnView/README.md

                         identity cutoff for hits to be saved to the database (e.g 80 for 80% cutoff) -scov SUBJECT_COVERAGE, --subject_coverage SUBJECT_COVERAGE
-                        minimum coverage for a hit to be saved to db (e.g 80 for 80% cutoff) --is_db               database containing IS, integrons, ISCR sequences --uniprot_db          path to database for annotation of surrounding sequences.
-If unspecified default uniprotKB database will be downloaded to target directory
+                        minimum coverage for a hit to be saved to db (e.g 80 for 80% cutoff) --update              update an existing genview database with new genomes --uniprot_db UNIPROT_DB
-  --uniprot_cutoff UNIPROT_CUTOFF
+                        Path to uniprotKB database --uniprot_cutoff UNIPROT_CUTOFF
                         % identity threshold for annotating orfs aurrounding the target sequence, default 60 --taxa TAXA [TAXA ...]
-                        taxon/taxa names to download genomes for - use "all" do download all available genomes, cannot be specified at the same time as --acc_list
+                        taxon/taxa names to download genomes for - use "all" do download all available genomes, cannot be specified at the same time as --accessions
-  --assemblies          Search NCBI Assembly database --plasmids            Search NCBI Refseq plasmid database --custom              Search custom genomes --save_tmps           keep temporary files --acc_list ACC_LIST   csv file containing one genome accession number per row, cannot be specied at the same time as --taxa --flanking_length FLANKING_LENGTH
+  --assemblies          Search NCBI Assembly database --plasmids            Search NCBI Refseq plasmid database --local LOCAL         path to local genomes --save_tmps           keep temporary files --accessions ACCESSIONS
+                        csv file containing one genome accession number per row, cannot be specied at the same time as --taxa --flanking_length FLANKING_LENGTH
-                        Max length of flanking regions to annotate
+                        Max length of flanking regions to annotate --kraken2 KRAKEN2     Path to kraken2 database.
+Uses kraken2 to classify metagenomic long-reads.
+  --log                 Write log file for debugging --clean               Erase files from previous genview runs from target directory

   ```

-**WARNING**: if you specify --taxa 'all', enview_db.py will attempt to download all available genomes and plasmids - > 4TB of data!
-Processing of all data at once will take several **days**.
+**WARNING**: if you specify --taxa 'all', genview-makedb will attempt to download all available genomes and plasmids - > 4TB of data!
+Processing of all data at once will take several **days** on a large server.
 Consider downloading smaller subsets instead.
-If you do not know in which taxa your gene is present, we recommend doing a manual blast at https://blast.ncbi.nlm.nih.gov/Blast.cgi first - This will show you in which taxa your protein is found!
+If you do not know in which taxa your gene is present, we recommend doing a manual blast at https://blast.ncbi.nlm.nih.gov/Blast.cgi first - This will show you in which taxa your reference sequence is found!

 `genview-visualize` (python /path/to/genview/genview_scripts/genview_visualize.py if downloaded manually) takes the previously extracted sequences as input and creates an interactive visualization of the reference gene in its different genetic environments.

 ```
-usage: genview-visualize [-h] -gene GENE -db DB -id ID
-                            [-taxa TAXA [TAXA ...]] [--force] [--compressed]
+usage: genview_visualize.py [-h] -gene GENE -db DB -id ID [-nodes NODES] [-taxa TAXA [TAXA ...]] [--force]
+                            [--compressed] [--custom_colors CUSTOM_COLORS] [--log]

 Extract, visualize and annotate genes and genetic environments from genview database